joinpursuit/AC_4_Web/units/react/lessons/react_user_input/react_user_input.md

       ...
 ```

 Note that the above ternary condition will alway return one of two options.
-This means that at any point in our component, either "Great" or "Go Home" will be rendered.
+This means that at any point either "Great" or "Go Home" will be rendered.

 #### Activity

-Replace the conditional render above with a text input for the user's favorite ice cream flavor.
+Replace the text `"Great!"` in the conditional render above with a text input for the user's favorite ice cream flavor.

 ### [Favorite Color](https://codesandbox.io/s/0xnx34po8n)